ielab/GPT_Ranker/README.md

 Our model ranks this at top 1:
 ```
+id: 7485889
-{"id": "7485889", "contents": "How many tables can I have in 1 Sql Azure Database.
+contents: How many tables can I have in 1 Sql Azure Database.
 I know in Sql Server, Tables per database Limited by number of objects in a database, Database objects include objects such as tables, views, stored procedures, user-defined functions, triggers, rules, defaults, and constraints.
-The sum of the number of objects in a database cannot exceed 2,147,483,647.."}
+The sum of the number of objects in a database cannot exceed 2,147,483,647..
 ```

 The actual relevant document is (we rank this at 949, BM25 rank this at 300):
 ```
-{"id": "7485894", "contents": "SQL JOIN.
+id: 7485894
+contents: SQL JOIN.
 A JOIN clause is used to combine rows from two or more tables, based on a related column between them.
 Let's look at a selection from the Orders table: Then, look at a selection from the Customers table: Notice that the CustomerID column in the Orders table refers to the CustomerID in the Customers table.
 The relationship between the two tables above is the CustomerID column.
-Then, we can create the following SQL statement (that contains an INNER JOIN), that selects records that have matching values in both tables: Example SELECT Orders.OrderID, Customers.CustomerName, Orders.OrderDate"}
+Then, we can create the following SQL statement (that contains an INNER JOIN), that selects records that have matching values in both tables: Example SELECT Orders.OrderID, Customers.CustomerName, Orders.OrderDate
 ```

 Comparison with BM25 model: